 And if you're still wondering if I ever found that sticker that I had lost, dreamt about, cried over as a child, and later the thought of made me search eBay in hopes to find it.
-The answer is yes, I thankfully found my favorite unicorn rainbow sticker made by Decal Specialties.
-I actually have about seven of them in my collection right now...as well as a few other different sizes and versions of that design too.
+The answer is yes, I thankfully found my favorite unicorn rainbow sticker made by Decal Specialties (seen below).
+I actually have about seven of them (each having a slight variation) in my collection right now...as well as a few other different sizes and versions of that exact design too.

 Even though this unpleasant thing happened to me as a kid, if it hadn't I wouldn't be where I am today writing this blog and sharing my story.